 Stock investment classes are sometimes offered individually through a school's continuing education department; however, they're more often taken as part of a full finance-related degree program.
 Stock investors usually need a bachelor's degree, though they may need a master's degree for higher-level positions.
-Common bachelor's majors include finance and financial management, and an investments concentration may be available.
+Common bachelor's-level majors include finance and financial management, and an investments concentration may be available.
 Degree programs specifically focusing on investments are most often available at the master's degree level.

 Some schools offer finance-related degree programs entirely online.
 Students taking investment classes may get the opportunity to manage an investment fund as part of coursework requirements.
 They may also do an internship in the finance industry.